opentelekomcloud/best-practices-openstack-sdk/README.md

 # Best Practices for Automation with OpenStack SDK - OpenStack Europe Meetup May 2023
 The source files for the presentation of 'Best Practices for Automation with OpenStack SDK' can be found in this repository.
 The presentation was held by Nils Magnus and Tino Schreiber on OpenStack Europe in May 2023.

-## Installatation of required packages
+## Installation of required packages
 - switch to a directory of your choice
 - Initialize a Python virtual environment